 Bacterial vaginosis is a bacterial infection.
 The number of new cases and the current number of infected individuals is unknown.

 What are the symptoms?

 The symptoms of bacterial vaginosis include a white or grayish vaginal discharge with an unpleasant, fishy odor.
-Women with bacterial vaginosis may also have burning during urination or itching around the outside of the vagina, or both.
-However, some women with bacterial vaginosis report no signs or symptoms at all.
+Women may also have burning during urination or itching around the outside of the vagina, or both.
+However, some women report no signs or symptoms at all.

 Can bacterial vaginosis lead to other problems?

-Although most cases of pelvic inflammatory disease (PID) are caused by Gonorrhea or Chlamydia, bacterial vaginosis can lead to PID. involves a severe infection of the uterus, fallopian tubes, and ovaries which may lead to infertility, tubal pregnancies, and chronic pelvic pain.
+Although most cases of pelvic inflammatory disease (PID) are caused by Gonorrhea or Chlamydia, bacterial vaginosis can lead to PID.
+PID involves a severe infection of the uterus, fallopian tubes, and ovaries which may lead to infertility, tubal pregnancies, and chronic pelvic pain.
 Bacterial vaginosis also makes you more susceptible to HIV, gonorrhea, and chlamydia.
 Pregnant women with bacterial vaginosis are more likely to have babies who are born prematurely or with low birth weight.